 I heard laughter from one of the copy editors.
 Soon, other editors had joined in laughing and then I realized they were laughing at my obituary.

-The obit should have said “A ‘Mass of’ Christian burial would be held” . . . instead of “massive.”
+The obit should have said “A ‘Mass of’ Christian burial would be held” . . . instead of the word “massive.”

-Typing ain’t bad as long as you got a good editor to catch what I now call my “lazy ear” mistakes.
+Typing ain’t bad as long as you got a good editor to catch what I call your “lazy ear” mistakes.